Deltares-research/vfn-preprocessing/IMPLEMENTATION.md

 ## Overview

 This project implements a Python application for preprocessing unstructured documents and converting them to structured Markdown format.
-The application uses Poetry for package management and integrates three popular document processing libraries for comparison purposes.
+The application uses Poetry for package management and integrates four document processing libraries for comparison purposes, including an LLM-based converter.

 ## Implemented Features